HamedPourjafar64/HamedPourjafar64/README.md

 - 👋 Hi, I’m Hamed Pourjafar
-- 👀 I’m interested in FullStack programming with python as backend and react for front and flutter for mobile
-- 🌱 I’m currently learning Artificial Intelligence following this roadmap https://github.com/AMAI-GmbH/AI-Expert-Roadmap
+- 🔬 I’m a Full-Stack JS developer, programming with MERN stack + NextJS.
-- 💞️ I’m looking to collaborate on your open source project if it's going to help our little green planet
+- 🍀 I’m looking to collaborate on open source projects if it's going to help our little green planet
 - 📫 You can reach me through my personal email: hppourjafar@gmail.com
 - Looking forward to hear from you, hope we can make an interesting future.
 <!---